JM24/CSCI17_Blog/Lab 4/lab4.md

 <img src="lab4_4.2.jpeg" width="800">

-I conductied research and looked online to find the answers I needed to answer the questions.
+I conducted research and looked online to find the answers I needed to answer the questions.

 ##### Task 3: